-- ► The footplate of the vehicle jack must be levelly positioned on the ground. - ▶ Do not tilt the vehicle jack.
+- ▶ The footplate of the vehicle jack must be levelly positioned on the ground. - Do not tilt the vehicle jack.

-- > Take note of the general instructions in this chapter.
+- > The wheel you have replaced should be repaired immediately. - > Take note of the general instructions in this chapter.

-Fig. 284 Securing vehicle
+Fig. 279 Securing vehicle

-- Park the vehicle on as even and stable a surface as possible. - Switch off the engine and safeguard the area. - Engage first gear or reverse gear. - Apply the handbrake. - Place wheel chocks or other appropriate objects beneath the opposite wheel of the vehicle to secure it (Fig. 284). - Remove the spare wheel from the spare wheel support. - If the ground is soft, place a stable support such as a wooden board beneath the vehicle jack. - Apply the vehicle jack to the designated mounting points (refer to the instruction manual for the base vehicle). - Turn the wheel bolts several times to loosen them, but do not remove them. - Lift the vehicle until the wheel has been lifted 2 to 3 cm above the ground. - Remove the wheel bolts and take off the wheel. - Place the spare wheel on the wheel hub and adjust. - Screw in the wheel bolts and slightly tighten them cross-wise. - Crank down the vehicle jack and remove it. - Using the wheelbrace, tighten the wheel bolts evenly (see section 13.5.2 for tightening torque). - Have the tightening torque checked by an authorised specialist workshop.
+- Park the vehicle on as even and stable a surface as possible. - Switch off the engine and safeguard the area. - Engage first gear or reverse gear. - Apply the handbrake. - Place wheel chocks or other appropriate objects beneath the opposite wheel of the vehicle to secure it (Fig. 279). - Remove the spare wheel from the spare wheel support. - If the ground is soft, place a stable support such as a wooden board beneath the vehicle jack. - Apply the vehicle jack to the designated mounting points (refer to the instruction manual for the base vehicle). - Using the wheel brace, turn the wheel bolts several times to loosen them, but do not remove them. - Lift the vehicle until the wheel has been lifted 2 to 3 cm above the ground. - Remove the wheel bolts and take off the wheel. - Place the spare wheel on the wheel hub and adjust. - Screw in the wheel bolts and slightly tighten them cross-wise. - Crank down the vehicle jack and remove it. - Using the wheel brace, tighten the wheel bolts evenly (see section 13.5.2 for tightening torque). - Have the tightening torque checked by an authorised specialist workshop.